![]() |

 Using interrupt signals is a convenient way to achieve serial UART data reception.
 The CPU initializes the UART receive hardware so that it fires an interrupt signal whenever a new byte of data is received.
 And in the ISR code, we save the received data in a buffer for further processing.

 This way of handling the UART data reception is a non-blocking way.
 As the CPU initiates the receiving process and it resumes executing the main code.
-Until an interrupt is received, then it freezes the main context and switches to the ISR handler to save the received byte to a buffer and switches back to the main context and resume the main code.
+Until an interrupt is received, then it freezes the main context and switches to the ISR handler to save the received byte to a buffer and switches back to the main context, and resumes the main code.

 The above function initializes the UART receive process in interrupt mode (non-blocking) and upon completion, a callback function is called to notify the application and the processor knows that the received data buffer is now ready.

 This method is a non-blocking one, yet very efficient.
-However, if you’re receiving a continuous stream of serial data, an insane number of interrupts per second will have to be handled by the CPU which is a huge loading and a waste of time for it.
-In this situation, even the interrupt method will be inefficient and unnecessarily loading the CPU and consuming too much of the CPU time.
-And in worst scenarios, there might be some data packets lost or dropped in the way.
+However, if you’re receiving a continuous stream of serial data, an insane number of interrupts per second will have to be handled by the CPU which is a huge load and a waste of time for it.
+In this situation, even the interrupt method will be inefficient and unnecessarily load the CPU and consume too much of the CPU time.
+In the worst scenario, there might be some data packets lost or dropped in the way.
 Now, it comes the time to use the DMA method.

 The DMA can prioritize the channels, decide on the data width, and also the amount of data to be transferred up to 65536 bytes.
 Which is amazing in fact, and all you’ve got to do is to initialize it like this.